 The same moment, ten other skimmers erupted into shrapnel as the rest of 5th Battalion struck back.
 The survivors turned and fled.
 They didn’t get more than fifty meters before a batch of mech rockets dispatched them.

 Captain Benzinger’s voice suddenly sounded in our helmets.
 “I hope no one down there missed us too much.”

-Two Flights of Angels, regrouped after having destroyed their pirate counterparts, streaked over our heads and toward the crater wall.
-Cheers erupted from the ground forces as the first Flight loosed a volley of missiles at the advancing enemy.
-Even as the clouds of dust and shrapnel kicked up by the missile strikes settled, the second Flight flew over the enemy, lower and slower and rained laser bolts down on them.
+A flight of Angels, regrouped after having destroyed their pirate counterparts, streaked over our heads and toward the crater wall.
+Cheers erupted from the ground forces as the first flight loosed a volley of missiles at the advancing enemy.
+Even as the clouds of dust and shrapnel kicked up by the missile strikes settled, a second flight of Angels flew over the enemy, lower and slower and rained laser bolts down on them.